backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/RDS SOA.md

 	- *Hosts*: find the server that is using the most our DB
 	- *Users*: find the user that is using the most our DB
 - **DBLoad**: the number of **active sessions** for the DB engine.

+## RDS MySQL Read Replicas Errors
+- **Writing to tables** on a read replica can break the replication.
+- If the value for the `max_allowed_packet` parameter for a *read replica is less than* the `max_allowed_packet` parameter for the source DB instance, replica errors occur.
+- Read replicas can *only work on a transactional storage engine*.
+	- Using a *non-transactional storage engine* such as MyISAM can *break the replication process*.
+- Using *unsafe nondeterministic queries* such as SLEEP(), SYSDATE(), SYSTEM_USER(), etc can *break the replication*.